Peter Claver: Legacy

 The Congress of the Republic of Colombia declared September 9 as the Human Rights national Day in his honor.

-Controversy

-His canonization has caused angst among some due to his own slaveholding and treatment of slaves (including corporal punishment), and it is alleged that these matters may have initially stalled his canonization.
-Dr. Katie Grimes has gone so far as to call Claver a "antiblackness Supremacist" and has accused the Catholic Church of "antiblackness supremacism" for championing him.

-That said, the sources cited by Grimes' in her criticism stated that Claver allowed uncommon freedom for the slaves he purchased (using them in his ministry rather than for hard labor), and resorted to physical punishment solely to prevent what he saw as immoral behavior.
+His canonization caused angst among some due to his own slaveholding and treatment of slaves (including corporal punishment), and it is alleged that these matters may have initially stalled his canonization.
+Katie Grimes takes the view that the way the church celebrates Peter Claver as “the saint of the slave trade” would uphold anti-blackness much more than it undermines.
+However, the sources cited by Grimes in her criticism stated that Claver allowed uncommon freedom for the slaves he purchased (using them in his ministry rather than for hard labor), and resorted to physical punishment solely to prevent what he saw as immoral behavior.